MileyWright/Sprint-Challenge-React-Wars/Answers.md

 2. What does it mean to think in react?
+    We have to think about our application's structure and how we want it to function as we build our components.

 3. Describe state.

     Data that comes into our application is loaded and stored on state in a centralized component for state management.
 When data is being consumed in multiple components, its best to centralize that data in state.
 Components that’s rendered in a stateful component can receive that state data via a prop attribute.